Resisting Arrest in Maryland

-Facing charges for resisting arrest can be a frightening and confusing experience.
-In Maryland, the law is quite clear on the consequences of resisting a lawful arrest.
-Under the statute, anyone who intentionally resists a lawful arrest, or interferes with a police officer making a lawful arrest, may be found guilty of a misdemeanor and could face imprisonment of up to three years, a fine of up to $5,000, or both.
+That said, resisting a lawful arrest is a real charge with real consequences.
+Under Criminal Law Section 9-408, anyone who intentionally resists a lawful arrest, or interferes with a police officer making a lawful arrest, may be found guilty of a misdemeanor and could face imprisonment of up to three years, a fine of up to $5,000, or both.

 Know the Law about resisting arrest!